ngemily/532_report/src/responsibilities.md

     \label{fig:connectivity}
 \end{figure}

-Connected components analysis is a method to extract information about objects in a _binarized_ image.  _Connectivity_, illustrated in Figure
-\ref{fig:connectivity}, is defined loosely as pixels that are touching each other.
-A _binarized_ image is an image where there are only two pixel values, which represent background or non-background.
-This method was used to locate the different objects in view.

 The analysis works by scanning the image in raster order, scanning each row from left right from the top to the bottom of the image.
 At the time that pixel $p$ is processed, the pixels before it have already been labeled, as shown in Figure